sonali-bioc/GermanosProstatescRNASeq/README.md

 This github repository contains code to reproduce the analysis in our upcoming paper "Defining cellular population dynamics at single cell resolution during prostate cancer progression".

-## Downloading the data

-The data for this manuscript is available in GEO at [GSE171336](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE171336)

 ## Tools used for the Analysis

 1. [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) for processing scRNASeq data